cRejon/in4labs_auth/README.md

 For convenience, copy this project inside **_/home/pi_** folder.
 ## Labs configuration
 For each of the Labs that will be used, copy its repository in the _labs_ folder mentioned above (do not forget to delete the examples) and follow the installation instructions provided in its README file.
 Then, edit the **_in4labs_app/config.py_** file to fill it with the desired configuration.
 The `duration` is common for all Labs and the `lab_name` must be equal to the name given to the Lab repository.
-In Arduino laboratories, it is necessary to include the URL (`cam_url`) of the webcam installed in the Lab.
+The URL of the webcam must be provided by the user and the NAT port must match the one given by the Internet router.
 ```
 # Labs settings
 labs_config = {